How To Deal with Loneliness Biblically

 Final Thoughts on Coping with Loneliness

-Do not be surprised when you feel lonely.
+1. Do not be surprised that you feel lonely.
 Because of sin, loneliness is a universal condition for all people.
 Even marriage, the most intimate of human relationships, cannot fully remove our feelings of isolation and loneliness.
 Even though this was not God’s original plan, this is our present reality.

-Remember God’s plan for deliverance and redemption.
+2. Remember God has restored our broken relationship with Him.
 Because of the person and work of Jesus Christ, we can be forgiven of our sins and united with Christ.
 We are set free of sin’s penalty and power.
+This includes deliverance from our loneliness that results from our defective communion and fellowship with Him.

-Remind yourself that you are never alone.
-The Spirit of God indwells us and lives in us.
-We have a new commonality with other believers, since we share the same faith, same hope, and same Lord.
+4. Remind yourself that you are never alone.
+The Spirit of God indwells every Christian, and He lives in us.
+We have a new commonality (and fellowship) with other believers, since we share the same faith, same hope, and same Lord.
 We have a new identity, and we have a new purpose in life.
-We are never alone.
+Our Lord Jesus Christ was left alone on the cross (Matthew 27:46) so that we, as Christians, will never be alone.

-Christ gives you a new perspective.
-We can now focus on serving God and others and not just ourselves.
-When we focus on others, we will gradually forget ourselves.
-That is how we can experience true joy this side of eternity.
+6. Christ gives you a new perspective.
+We can focus on serving God and others and not just ourselves.
+And when we focus on serving and loving others, we will gradually forget how others aren't loving us.
+This is one way we can experience more joy and overcome loneliness this side of eternity.

-You have an eternal hope.
+7. You have an eternal hope.
 In this life, we will need to cope with loneliness, and the loneliness may feel agonizing.
-But we eagerly hope for a future day when we will be rid of this pain in the new heaven with our God.
-Only then does God promise to eradicate our feelings of loneliness forever.
+But we eagerly await a future day when we will be rid of this pain in the new heavens and new earth with our God.
+Only then does God promise to eradicate forever our feelings of loneliness.